Important notice for HSBC UK Bank plc

 1Building society or service provider

 2Sterling Current accounts only.
-Standing Orders and Direct Debits are not available for HSBC Private Bank (UK) Limited Multi-Currency Accounts
+Standing Orders and Direct Debits are not available for HSBC UK Bank plc Private Banking Multi-Currency Accounts

 3To the extent we receive the necessary information enabling us to do so